-The student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each thread.
 Each thread must be at least 300 words and demonstrate course- related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.

 Writing Assignments (2)

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes, contain 25 multiple- choice and true/false questions, and have a time limit of 1 hour and 30 minutes.

-The Midterm Exam will cover the Reading & Study material for Modules/Weeks 1–4.
+The Midterm Exam will cover the Learn material for Module 1: Week 1 — Module 4: Week 4.
 The Midterm Exam will be open-book/open-notes, contains 2 essay questions, and has a time limit of 2 hours.